romanwixinger/quantum-gates-docs/docs/source/factories.rst

 Factories
 =========

-The gate factories stochasticall generate Noisy Quantum Gates as numpy matrices.
+The gate factories generate noisy quantum gates stochastically and return them as as numpy matrices.

 .. _factories_theory: